Fabiosdl/CourseManagementSystem/README.md

    - View enrolled courses
    - Check grades for each course
    - Access learning materials and communicate with tutors (planned feature)
-   - Prerequisites
-   - Docker: Ensure Docker is installed on your computer.
-If not, download and install it from here.

 ## How to Run the App